 A daily subway commuter who frequently utilizes all modes of public transportation, Siff has taken viewers on a tour of New York’s largest public construction projects in recent years, including the Second Avenue Subway, the East Side Access Project and the new Kosciuszko Bridge.
 He also travelled to London to investigate the impact of congestion pricing, in advance of New York’s new rules.

 Siff has covered the Tri-State’s biggest stories throughout his time at WNBC.
 He delivered up-to-the minute updates throughout the Eric Garner case – including being the first to report on ‘how’ the departmental Judge reached her verdict.
 Siff also provided complete coverage of Sean Bell “50 shots” trial in 2008, including being the very first television journalist to report the verdict.
-Most recently, Siff chronicled the COVID-19 outbreak and response of the Cuomo and DeBlasio administrations, including the impact on public transportation, local businesses and both students and teachers at New York City public schools.

 In 2013, Siff covered the New York City mayoral primary which featured a memorable, one-on-one interview with former Congressman and then-candidate Anthony Weiner.
 He later chronicled then-Public Advocate Bill De Blasio’s election as Mayor, along with De Blasio’s transition into office and his re-election campaign, four years later.